TWUOnline/orientation/_posts/2018-03-22-curation-and-citation.md

 published: true
 post_date: 2018-03-22 15:01:59
 ---
-On the digital literacy spectrum there is much to learn and assimilate.
+<p>On the digital literacy spectrum there is much to learn and assimilate.
 None of which are really done with ease at the outset.
-Once the tools are added and part of the daily digest of material, the benefit can be exponential to all engaged.
+Once the tools are added and part of the daily digest of material, the benefit can be exponential to all engaged.</p>

-I have just meandered through the digital skills materials and added Feedly to my faves, with connections to many readables including the orientation posts and responses.
+<p>I have just meandered through the digital skills materials and added Feedly to my faves, with connections to many readables including the orientation posts and responses.</p>

-Easier than what I am accustomed to?
-The jury is out.
+<p>Easier than what I am accustomed to?
+The jury is out.</p>

-Hoping for the best digital future possible in this newer environment.
+<p>Hoping for the best digital future possible in this newer environment.</p>